andrewswan/bgg4j/README.md

 This library is very lightweight, being about 10kb in size and with zero dependencies of its own.

-2. The entry point to this library is the `BoardGameRepository` interface, of which there is only one implementation, namely `XmlBoardGameRepository`.
-Your application will need to create an instance of this class in whichever way you prefer, e.g. using the "new" operator, or as a Spring bean, etc. For example:
+2. The entry point to this library is the `BoardGameRepository` interface.
+Your application will need to obtain an instance of this class using the provided factory, which allows you to specify the XML API version if desired.
+For example, to use the latest version of that API:

 ```
+    import com.andrewswan.bgg4j.BoardGame;
     import com.andrewswan.bgg4j.BoardGameRepository;
     import com.andrewswan.bgg4j.BoardGameSummary;
-    import com.andrewswan.bgg4j.impl.XmlBoardGameRepository;
+    import com.andrewswan.bgg4j.impl.BoardGameRepositoryFactory;

     public class MyApplication {

         // This class is thread-safe, so you only need one instance of it
         private final BoardGameRepository boardGameRepository =
-                new XmlBoardGameRepository();
+                BoardGameRepositoryFactory.getInstance();

         public void myMethod() {
             ...